b-louis/cosecam/README.md

 ## Requirements

-To recreate the environement do :
+To setup the environement run :
 `conda env create -f environment.yaml`

+If you are using a unix-based system run instead :
+`conda env create -f env-unix.yaml`

+Note that you may need to change the path to the env in the config file.